Flora-King/Mildew_Detection_pjkt/README.md

 ## ML Business Case

-* To address this challenge the IT team suggested an ML system that uses a leaf image to instantly detect if it is healthy or has powdery mildew.
-A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
+* This client will most definiitely benefit from using an ML system because we are told it uses a leaf image to instantly detect if it is healthy or has powdery mildew.
+This will save the client a lot of processing time and ensure that a bigger number of crops are covered in shorter time.
+Also if this initiative is successful, there is a realistic chance to replicate this project for all other crops.

+* The model success metrics relies mainly on the evidence of its **accuracy of over 97%** on the test set.
+The farmer takes a picture of a leaf and uploads it to the **Cherry Powdery Mildew detector app**.
+The prediction is made on the fly (not in batches).

+* Manually checking each leaf as a method isnt effecient or even cot effective and leaves room to produce inaccurate diagnostics due to human error.
+A farmer spends around 30 minutes on each tree, taking a few samples of tree leaves and verifying visually if the leaf is healthy or has powdery mildew.
+Taking images and uploading them to the Powedery Mildew detcctor page on the **Cherry Powdery Mildew detector app** would bring about time, cost and accuracy results.

 ## Dashboard Design